 Because Workers’ Compensation is a mandatory purchase in almost all 50 states, an employer must prove that the policy has been purchased.
 It’s also important that a certificate of proof of Workers’ Compensation insurance be collected from every independent contractor.
 Without those proofs, an employer would be required to cover the contractors if the accident occurred at the job site.
 If the contractor has his own proof, then the responsibility for any liability falls on him and not the third-party employer.

 Following your doctor’s orders is an essential part of the healing process.
 Not listening to what the doctor told you in recovery means that your healing may be delayed.
 The instructions that a doctor provides you are there for you to use so that the injury doesn’t worsen.
 Following the instructions, especially about returning to work, ensures that your body has had sufficient time to heal and that a re-injury is unlikely.

 Another problem that many people have with worker’s compensation claims is the deadlines that must be met.
 There are filing deadlines, extension deadlines, and many others.
 Missing a deadline can slow down your case and may even halt it altogether.
 This will delay the process and prevent you from getting the compensation you deserve.
 Talk to an insurance agent, and they will be able to explain all of the answers you have about Worker’s Compensation insurance.

 Are you looking for assistance with Workers’ Comp Insurance in New York?
-Contact the experts at the Scavone Insurance Center in White Plains, New York today.
+Contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.